Planetary Decadal and Community Findings

 Page 18-12: “As the steward of ground-based observatories with NEO [near-Earth object] observing capabilities, NSF should support and prioritize critical planetary defense observations of NEOs at its ground-based facilities.”

-ngRADAR consists of a transmitter system on the NSF's Green Bank Telescope and receivers at the NSF's Very Long Baseline Array.
+The ngRADAR concept consists of a transmitter system on the NSF's Green Bank Telescope and receivers at the NSF's Very Long Baseline Array.
 In the future, the NSF's Next Generation Very Large Array (ngVLA) could also function as a receiving system for ngRADAR, greatly increasing its sensitivity by greatly increasing its receiving area.
-Establishing the ngRADAR planetary radar system makes use of existing infrastructure at NSF's ground-based facilities and allows a new capability to be realized without the need to construct a new facility.
+Establishing the ngRADAR planetary radar system would make use of existing infrastructure at NSF's ground-based facilities and would allow a new capability to be realized without the need to construct a new facility.

 Finding